casagou/joa/index.md

 # 📚 PUBLICATIONS & CONFERENCE PRESENTATIONS

-* J. Agou, B. Paquet & A. deChamplain.
+- **J. Agou, B. Paquet & A. deChamplain**
-	“Emission Measurements of Various Biofuels using a Commercial Swirl-Type Air-Assist Dual Fuel Injector” (with presentation), The Combustion Institute Canadian Section (CICS), Spring Technical Meeting, Université Laval, Quebec
+  *“Emission Measurements of Various Biofuels using a Commercial Swirl-Type Air-Assist Dual Fuel Injector”* (with presentation)
-	Canada, May 13-16, 2013
+  The Combustion Institute – Canadian Section (CICS), Spring Technical Meeting
+  Université Laval, Québec, Canada — **May 13–16, 2013**

-* M. Youssef, J. Agou, B. Paquet & A. deChamplain.
+- **M. Youssef, J. Agou, B. Paquet & A. deChamplain**
-	“Comparative Study for Biodiesel Properties and Standards for Gas Turbine” (with presentation), The Combustion Institute Canadian Section (CICS), Spring Technical Meeting, University of Toronto, Ontario, Canada
+  *“Comparative Study for Biodiesel Properties and Standards for Gas Turbine”* (with presentation)
-	May 13-16, 2012
+  The Combustion Institute – Canadian Section (CICS), Spring Technical Meeting
+  University of Toronto, Ontario, Canada — **May 13–16, 2012**

 ----